AF-1/lms-darkdefaultskin/README.md

 If you want to report a new issue, please fill out this [**issue report template**](https://github.com/AF-1/lms-darkdefaultskin/issues/new?template=bug_report.md&title=%5BISSUE%5D+).
 <br><br><br>

-[^1]: The screenshots might not correspond to the current UI in every detail.
+[^1]: The screenshots might not correspond to the UI of the latest release in every detail.